 Selection panel for all awards

-Nominations for Citations and Teaching Awards are considered by a Selection Committee which is made up of (where possible):
+Applications for Citations and Awards are considered by a Selection Committee.
+This is made up of (where possible):

 - Deputy Vice-Chancellor (Learning and Quality) or nominee